Catching Up: Man whose Wisconsin pardon was rejected in Georgia gets gun rights restored

 Vasser was able to get a letter from Evers that reiterated his pardon was “full and unconditional,” and specified that the pardon “grants, among all other rights and privileges, the right to receive, possess or transport a firearm, the right to vote, and the right to hold or run for political state office.”

 He received the letter Nov.
 25 after receiving help from the newly created Pardoned Citizens Assistance Program, which was formed to help recently pardoned people with job applications, providing interest free loans, resolving unexpected legal challenges and more.
-Co-founders Masood Akhtar and Ed Wall advocated on Vasser’s behalf to get the letter from Evers’ office.
+Co-founders Masood Akhtar and Ed Wall, a former state Corrections secretary, advocated on Vasser’s behalf to get the letter from Evers’ office.

 The response from the FBI stating his rights were restored came just over a week after Evers’ letter.